Files

 12. Create Center Point

-We will be adding a KML diagram as well as labels to our output file, but to place these correctly we will need to determine the center point of each country.
+We will be adding a KML diagram and labels to our output file.
+To place these correctly, we need to determine the center point of each country.
 Add a CenterPointReplacer transformer to the canvas and connect it to the Sorter.
 We can accept the default parameters.

 13. Create Diagram